sftpplus/sftpplus-docs/src/doc_source/operation/admin-shell.rst

 administration interface running at `https://localhost:10020` using the default `configuration/self_signed_certificate.pem` certificate.

-You can specify a different address for the SFTPPlus Local Manager interface by setting it as a command line argument.
+You can specify a different address for the SFTPPlus Web Manager interface by setting it as a command line argument.

 On Unix-like systems, the command would be::